nvidia-holoscan/holohub/applications/cuda_quantum/README.md

 3. **Iterative Process**: The combination of quantum evaluation and classical refinement is iterative.
 Over multiple cycles, the parameters are tuned to get increasingly closer to the true ground state energy.

 ## Integration with Holoscan and CUDA Quantum
-- **NVIDIA Holoscan SDK**: This SDK is designed for efficient handling of high-throughput, low-latency GPU tasks.
+- **NVIDIA Holoscan SDK**: The Holoscan SDK is designed for efficient handling of high-throughput, low-latency GPU tasks.
 Within the context of VQE, the Holoscan SDK facilitates the rapid classical computations necessary for parameter adjustments and optimization.
 The `ClassicalComputeOp` in the provided code sample is an example of this SDK in action, preparing the quantum circuits efficiently.
 - **CUDA Quantum**: CUDA Quantum is a framework that manages hybrid quantum-classical workflows.
 For VQE, CUDA Quantum processes quantum data and executes quantum operations.
 The `QuantumComputeOp` operator in the code uses the cuQuantum simulator backend, but the user may optionally switch out the simulator for a real quantum cloud backend provided by either IonQ or Quantinuum ([see CUDA Quantum backend documentation](https://nvidia.github.io/cuda-quantum/latest/using/hardware.html#)).

-By integrating VQE with the Holoscan SDK and CUDA Quantum, the process is streamlined.
 Holoscan ensures swift and efficient classical computations, while CUDA Quantum manages the quantum components with precision.

 ## Conclusion